 Our lifestyle choices are increasingly being recognized as the most common modifiable risk factors for developing AD.
 Depending on how you look at it, this can be good, or bad.
 I hope that this little nudge will get you to make better lifestyle choices to diminish the burden of chronic disease in our society.
 The bigger the belly, the smaller the brain.
 Sounds crude, but the overall concept is that visceral fat or the fat within your belly is metabolically active and wreaks havoc on our metabolism.
 Visceral fat increases our systemic inflammation, and its presence strongly associates with the development of heart disease, stroke, type 2 diabetes, and AD.

 Your overall risk of developing AD will depend on your genetic phenotype AND your lifestyle choices.
+Your lifestyle decisions and choices can affect your risk of developing dementia dramatically.

 Treatment Strategies: Can We Prevent The Onset of Alzheimer’s Dementia?